James Fenton: Life and career

 Born in Lincoln, Fenton grew up in Lincolnshire and Staffordshire, the son of Canon John Fenton, a biblical scholar.
 He was educated at the Durham Choristers School, Repton and Magdalen College, Oxford.
-He graduated with a B.A. in 1970.
+He graduated with a B.A. degree in 1970.

 While at school Fenton acquired an enthusiasm for the work of W. H. Auden.
 At Oxford, his tutor John Fuller, who was writing A Reader's Guide to W. H. Auden at the time, further encouraged that enthusiasm.
 Auden became perhaps the most significant single influence on Fenton's work.

 In his first year at university, Fenton won the Newdigate Prize for his sonnet sequence Our Western Furniture.
 Later published by Fuller's Sycamore Press, it largely concerns the cultural collision in the 19th century between the United States and Japan.
 It displays in embryo many of the characteristics that define Fenton's later work: technical mastery combined with a fascination with issues that arise from the Western interaction with other cultures.
 Our Western Furniture was followed by Exempla, a poetry sequence later published in The Memory of War.
 The poem is notable for its frequent use of unfamiliar words, as well as commonplace words employed in an unfamiliar manner.

 While studying at Oxford, Fenton became a close friend of Christopher Hitchens, whose memoir Hitch-22 is dedicated to Fenton and has a chapter on their friendship.
 Hitchens praised Fenton's extraordinary talent, stating that he too believed him to be the greatest poet of his generation.
 He also expounded on Fenton's modesty, describing him as infinitely more mature than himself and Martin Amis.
 Fenton and Hitchens shared a house together in their third year, and continued to be close friends until Hitchens's death.
 Fenton read his poem 'For Andrew Wood' at the Vanity Fair Hitchens memorial service.

 His first collection, Terminal Moraine (1972) won a Gregory Award.
 With the proceeds he traveled to East Asia, where he wrote of the U.S. withdrawal from Vietnam and the end of the Lon Nol regime in Cambodia, which presaged the rise of Pol Pot.
 The poems featured in his collection The Memory of War (1982) ensured his reputation as one of the greatest war poets of his time.